 We retain all filed grievances whether dismissed or not.
 We review them for patterns of abuse.
 This retention and review process often leads to success when grievances are filed again for reconsideration.
 It also helps us show a pattern that may have been missed.

 The most common reason to file a legal grievance is for attorney misconduct.
 This is unethical or illegal conduct as established by the American Bar Association.
 The rules have been adopted by nearly all 50 States.

-Some of the most common examples of unethical or illegal attorney conduct include failing to thoroughly communicate with a client, over billing, hiding evidence and making misleading statements to clients or the Court.
+Common examples of unethical attorney conduct include failing to communicate with a client, hiding evidence and making false/misleading statements to clients or the Court.
 However, this is not a complete list.
-Our system can help you identify these and many other legitimate complaints worthy of a grievance filing or a reconsideration.
+Our system can help you identify other legitimate complaints worthy of a grievance filing or a reconsideration.